ministryofjustice/itpolicycontent/content/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 <table border='1'>
 <tr>
-<td>This guidance information applies to all staff, contractors and agency staff who work for the MOJ.</td>
+<td>This guidance information applies to all staff, contractors and agency staff who work for the MOJ.
+**Note:** Some agencies, bodies, or other areas within the MOJ might have additional or alternative policy, standard or guidance that applies to this topic.
+Check your local Intranet or ask your Line Manager for information about any local variation.</td>
 </tr>
 </table>